ascensum/gen-image-factory/public_docs/getting-started/installation.md

 This guide will help you install Gen Image Factory on your system.

+**Gen Image Factory** is developed by an individual developer under the **Shiftline Tools** brand.

 ## Windows

-### Microsoft Store (Recommended)
+### Microsoft Store (Coming Soon)

+Gen Image Factory will be available on the Microsoft Store soon.
+This will provide the easiest installation method with automatic updates.

-The easiest way to install Gen Image Factory on Windows is through the Microsoft Store:
+**Coming Soon**: We're working on making Gen Image Factory available through the Microsoft Store.
+Check back soon for updates!

-1. Open Microsoft Store
-2. Search for "Gen Image Factory"
-3. Click "Install"
-4. Updates are handled automatically by Windows

-### GitHub Releases (Advanced Users)
+### GitHub Releases (Current Method)

 If you prefer to install from GitHub Releases:

-1. Download the NSIS installer (`.exe`) from [GitHub Releases](https://github.com/your-org/gen-image-factory/releases)
+1. Download the NSIS installer (`.exe`) from [GitHub Releases](https://github.com/ShiftlineTools/gen-image-factory/releases)
 2. Run the installer
 3. Accept the "Unknown Publisher" warning (artifacts are unsigned)
 4. Follow the installation wizard